 They are a solitary species and are non-aggressive, only stinging if provoked.
 They are a friend to gardeners and farmers, and may be used alongside honey bees for pollinating crops.
 Increasinlgly, as with bumblebees, they are being reared commercially.

 Examples of species found in the Americas include the 'Orchard Mason Bee', Osmia lignaria, and the 'Blueberry Bee', Osmia ribifloris.

 They may also take up residence in holes created by other wood-boring insects.
 They they are unlikely to cause any damage where their nests are made.
 Once a brood cell has been made, mud is used to make partitions between each individual cell.
 The female uses a pair of ‘horns’ on her face to pack mud to close the cell.
 Hence, they need a source of mud – perhaps at the edge of a pond, or puddle from where they can gather small pellets for their nest.

 Similar to the leafcutter bee life cycle, adults emerge in spring following a period of development and hibernation in a cell.
 Males appear first, waiting eagerly for sight of the females with which they will mate.
 After mating has taken place, the males die.
 The female will seek a suitable location for her nest.
 She then constructs the nest, providing pollen and nectar in each cell for a single larva.
 Eggs destined to become females are laid toward the back of the nest, whilst males are laid toward the front.
 They will usually make between 4 and 6 cells, although sometimes as many as 10.
 Four or five similar nests may be completed in a season.

 Providing an excellent pollination service, these bees are great to have in the garden.
-To encourage them to set up a home, site bundles of hollow canes or a log drilled with holes (do not use chemicals on the log).
-Ensure the holes are around 1cm in diameter or slightly larger.
-Ideally, there will be a source of mud nearby, and plenty of opportunities for foraging.In my experience, successive generations will use the same nesting place.
-For several years now, we have had the pleasure of watching these wonderful little pollinators establish a nest in a crevice above our patio door.
-That's free entertainment!
+To encourage them to set up a home, site bundles of hollow canes or a log drilled with holes (do not use chemicals on the log), in a south facing position.
+Ensure the holes are around 1cm in diameter or a little less, and about 10cm long.
+Ideally, there will be a source of mud nearby, and plenty of opportunities for foraging.
+It is actually possible to purchase elaborate bee houses, including perspex constructions enabling observation of the insides of the nest, but this is not necessary, it really depends on how serously you wish to pursue your interest.